Hackintosh DAW for pro audio

 Apple's designs use to allow users to upgrade some functionality of their machines.
 Sadly now the agenda is making everything as thin and compact as possible, partly why moving away from Apple’s hardware was tempting.
 Macs are expensive but you got your money’s worth in the end.
 Is this still the case in 2018?
 Apple's new Mac Pro was still in development and I wasn't waiting around for it.
 If you aren’t familiar, a Hackintosh is a PC with PC components running Mac OS.
 I don't think Apple officially allow this in the license agreement but I've given them enough money not to care.
 After all, if they offered me the perfect machine I'd buy it but they don't.

 I looked into the old range of Mac Pro’s on eBay but I felt these were just too long in the tooth, especially graphics wise.
 I thought a new iMac was the way to go but something sparked my interest in the Hackintosh community.
-My dream machine should be VR ready to future proof it.
-I’d worked on a few spatial audio projects that the MacBook's 1GB graphics struggled with.
+My dream machine should be VR ready with powerful graphics to future proof it.
+There is a new school of thought that GPUs could also become more involved in audio processing.
+I’d worked on a few spatial audio projects that the MacBook's 1GB graphics struggled with so a fast GPU was a must.
 The current range of iMacs are great and powerful but I just wasn’t sure they would cover my long list of requirements.

 Nvidia seemed to be the way to go for graphics cards and real macs had switched to AMD.
 I’d heard from the motion graphics community that Nvidia was thought to be better for rendering/VR.
 The iMac Pro seemed the only option for serious graphics power, the price tag for just the base entry model around 5K.
 I could get a powerful PC based machine for nearly half that, one which runs both Mac OS and Windows.